 - 2 Tbsp extra virgin olive oil

 - Mix all the dough ingredients together.
 If the dough seems overly dry add 1-2 tbsp of milk.
 Kneed for 5-10 minutes until you get a nice smooth dough.
-Cover with a damp towel, and let rest while you prepare your fillings.
+Cover with a damp towel, and allow rest while you prepare your fillings.
 See notes for a link to recipes for filling pierogies.

 - Roll out your dough to 1/4″ thick.
 Cut out 6″ circles.
 Put 1 tbsp of filling in the centre of each circle.
 Fold the circle in half to make a semi circle and seal the edges.
 They don’t have to look pretty, you just need to keep the filling in.

-- To cook the pierogies, drop a few into a pot of boiling water, careful to avoid crowding them.
-Let them boil until they float (about 5 minutes).
+- To cook the pierogies, drop a few (4-8) into a pot of boiling water.
+Avoid crowding them or they might stick together.
+Boil until they float (about 5 minutes).

-- Scoop the cooked vareniki out of the water with a slotted spoon and store in a large casserole.
+- Scoop the cooked vareniki out of the water with a slotted spoon.
+Store in a large casserole.
 Drizzle each layer with oil or butter to prevent sticking.

 - Vegan: homemade vareniki can easily be made without the eggs or milk.
 Just use water instead of milk, and don’t worry about replacing the egg in the dough, just add a little extra water as needed.

 - Pierogi fillings deserve their own post as I have at least 10 favourite fillings to share.

-- Normally white flour is used for vareniki, but I’ve even used wholewheat flour and spelt for this recipe.
+- Normally white flour is used for vareniki, but I’ve used wholewheat flour and spelt for this recipe.
 However to substitute gluten free flour follow a gluten free recipe.